SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 By default, Tomcat logs are stored in `/usr/share/tomcat/logs/` The default directory for log files is listed in the `/usr/share/tomcat/conf/logging.properties` file.

-## Collecting Logs and Installing the Apache Tomcat app
+## Collection configuration and app installation

-Here are the steps for Collecting Logs and installing the app.
+{@import ../../../reuse/apps/opentelemetry/config-app-install.md}

 ### Step 1: Set up Collector